Prague is located in the Czech Republic. It is the capital city and one of the most beautiful cities of Czech Republic.

 Seeing Prague while cruising on the Vltava River is a remarkable experience.
 You will also admire and enjoy the serenity of the peaceful banks of the river.

 Immerse yourself in the Prague nightlife

 Tired of sightseeing?
 Want some entertainment?
 If so, Prague will not disappoint you.
-All you have to do is immerse in the nightlife of Prague and take a walk down the riverside and arrive at the jazzdock where you can enjoy the performance of some best jazz musicians.
-Cross club is also there, an industrial nightclub in every sense to fulfill the demands of the serious clubbers.
+All you have to do is immerse in the nightlife of Prague and take a walk down the riverside and arrive at the jazz-rock where you can enjoy the performance of some best jazz musicians.
+A cross club is also there, an industrial nightclub in every sense to fulfill the demands of the serious clubbers.

 Climb 299 Steps to Petrin Hill

-Located at the left bank of Vltava River, hike to the top of Petrin hill provides an amazing view of the city.
-Also it is one of the greenest areas of the city.
+Located on the left bank of Vltava River, hike to the top of Petrin hill provides an amazing view of the city.
+Also, it is one of the greenest areas of the city.
 You will find a lot of benches to rest your legs along the way to the top in case you were wondering about the 299 steps.

 Test yourself at the Mind Maze